 The first phase of 7 plots are available to reserve now for £500.
 Future plots will be released at ‘Plot Shops’ every few months on a first-come, first-served basis, provided you have undertaken a personal finance check (see below).
 Contact us to be kept informed when new plots are going to be released.
 Once you have reserved your plot you will receive a ‘Plot Passport’ confirming where you can build on your plot and other useful details.Back to the top

-Q Can I choose any HomeManufacturer on any plot?
+Q Can I choose any Designer on any plot?

 Q Will there be show homes?

-Once the first 6 homes are complete they will be available to visit by prior arrangement with the agent Humberts.Back to the top
+Once the first 7 homes are complete they will be available to visit by prior arrangement with the agent Humberts and Redwood.Back to the top

 Q Can I buy more than one plot?

 Q Can I buy a plot but choose someone else to build my home?

-Q What will be the total cost of buying a HomeMade™ Custom Build home?
+Q What is the total cost of buying a HomeMade™ Custom Build home?

 The combined cost of the plot and the home will range from around £195,000 to £295,000 depending on the size and added design details you choose:

 - Your plot.
 You’ll pay a £500 reservation fee to secure your plot.
-Then a 10% deposit towards the plot price will be paid when the building of your home starts and the balance when the damp proof course is complete (see below).
-No VAT will be payable on your reservation fee or plot payment.
+Then a 10% deposit towards the plot price will be paid when you've agreed your design and the balance when the damp proof course is complete (see below).
+No VAT will be payable on your reservation fee or plot price.

 As with any home purchase there will be a number of additional costs you will also need to budget for:

 - A personal finance check (see below).
-An initial discussion with Buildstore to help you identify your budget will be free.
+An initial discussion with independent financial advisor Buildstore to help you identify your budget will be free.
 Once you are ready to reserve a plot a fee of £300 will be paid.
 No VAT will be payable on this amount.